bitsofcotton/goki_check_cc/README.md

 * fisheye.hh
 * * z_max  : z-index resolution.
 * * stp    : number of points to be used in detecting edges.
-* * nslide : sliding window for z-axis extreme values to sum up.
-* * zdist  : camera z-axis ratio.
 * tilt.hh
 * * z_ratio : [0,1] to [0,z_atio].
 * scancontext.hh
-* * matchPartialPartial::ndiv    : number of divides that match angles.
+* * matchPartialPartial::ndiv    : number of divides that match angles, effects the matching errors.
-* * matchPartialPartial::thresh  : threshold to detect parallel vectors.
-* * matchPartialPartial::threshp : threshold for matched points.
+* * matchPartialPartial::threshp : ratio of threshold for matched points.
-* * matchPartialPartial::threshs : threshold for operator ==.
+* * matchPartialPartial::threshs : ratio of threshold for operator ==.

 # Context
 This program is inspired from re-focus photo softwares.